tonywu7/feedly-link-aggregator/README.md

 > scrapy export <topic> -i '<dir>'
 ```

-> Previous versions of this program use a different command `python -m aggregator` for tasks unrelated to Scrapy,
+> Previous versions of this program use a different command `python -m feedme` for tasks unrelated to Scrapy,
 > which is still supported.
 >
 > However, the `scrapy` command now supports running those commands as well, and is